 D. The Directions Governing Designated Banks Operating Foreign Exchange Businesses through Electronic or Communications Equipment were amended in December 2021 to assist banks in developing digital channels

-1. To assist the banks in developing digital channels and further simplifying the application procedures for designated banks to accept customers for foreign exchange business through electronic or communications equipment, the Central Bank amended the Directions Governing Designated Banks Operating Foreign Exchange Businesses through Electronic or Communications Equipment on December 30, 2021 with key points as follows:
+1. To assist banks in developing digital channels and further simplifying the application procedures for designated banks to accept customers for foreign exchange business through electronic or communications equipment, the Central Bank amended the Directions Governing Designated Banks Operating Foreign Exchange Businesses through Electronic or Communications Equipment on December 30, 2021 with key points as follows:

 a.
 The rule has been relaxed so that designated banks can directly proceed customers’ transactions that do not involve New Taiwan Dollar foreign exchange settlement cases through electronic or communications equipment (Point 3).